concrete-evidence/concreteevidence/README.md

 # Concrete Evidence

+This is the repo for the Concrete Evidence concrete hardness assessment device.

 # getframe.py

 Useful for testing the camera, returns a single set of raw data from the Lepton.